This feature requires Author user level or higher and is part of paid features.

 Available Spam Filter Checks

 - AOL Mail

-- Is the gist of the message clear even with images disabled?
+- Be sure the overall message clear, even with images disabled.

-- Does your message appear "above the fold" in all the email programs, or are you forcing people to scroll down just to read your content?
+- Your message should appear above the fold in all the email programs, so subscribers aren't forced to scroll down just to read your content.
 You can click any thumbnail to zoom in and see exactly where the "email fold" is on a 1024x768 screen.

 - Many people view email in their preview pane, and don't bother opening your message at "full screen."
 Take a look at these preview screens, and see if your logo or any key portions of your content gets cut off.

 - Some email programs will block images if content is determined to be spammy.
-Are your images being hidden?
+Check to see if your images are being hidden.